 (INDIA from 501 to 1200 -- continued)

 In the 800s, Hindu intellectuals were aware of Muslim criticism of their faith.
 Led by a philosopher named Shankara (788-850), a few Hindu thinkers set out to defend Hinduism, especially against the Muslim charge that Hinduism was idolatrous.
 Shankara systematized the intellectual tradition of the Upanishads.
 Defenders of Hinduism claimed that, properly understood, Hindu rites helped simple folk along the path to a pure and transcendent belief in one God and to an absolute truth beyond sensory experience.
-Shankara gave a new impetus to orthodox Brahminism.
+Shankara gave a new impetus to orthodox Brahmanism.
 He traveled about India, founding many religious schools, and he became a most revered Hindu leader.
 He imagined a unified reality and described Hinduism as about the realization of a single god in all things.
-He claimed that salvation came through philosophical speculation and meditation leading to the realization that Dow and one's self were the same.
+He claimed that salvation came through philosophical speculation and meditation leading to the realization that God and one's self were the same.

 The agreement between the Muslims and the Indians broke down and raiding resumed, the Muslims believing they were wielding the sword of Muhammad.
 They smashed more Hindu temples.
 They slaughtered or enslaved thousands, leaving survivors shocked and disappointed that they were not being protected from harm by their god Shiva.

-By 1151, civll war had left Ghazni in ruins.
-In Afghanistan a new Turkish dynasty arose: the Ghurids.
+In the year 1030 Sultan Mahmud died, at age 59, and his sultanate passed to one of his sons, who fought a brother.
+The sultanate had the instability common to other dynastic systems.
+By 1151 Ghazni was in ruins, and in 1187 the Ghaznavid Empire collapsed.
+In its place a new Turkish dynasty arose: the Ghurids.
 With the Hindu reputation for weakness, a Ghurid army invaded India and fought its way to Delhi, reaching that city in 1193, overwhelming fierce Hindu opposition along the way.
-And by 1202 the Ghurids had conquered the larger kingdoms along the Ganges River.
+By 1202 the Ghurids had conquered the larger kingdoms along the Ganges River.
 The Ghurid invaders were Muslims and unimpressed by Indic civilization.

 Coming across Buddhism, they saw it as debased idol worship and tried to destroy it.
 They sacked Buddhism's major centers – including the center of learning, Nalanda, at Bihar – slaughtering many, destroying Buddhism in northern India and sending Buddhists fleeing to Nepal and Tibet, where Buddhism was to flourish.

-Copyright © 2009-2014 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.